LittleKingsguard/Eternity-Core/CharacterOptions/Assets/Gear/Traits/General.md

 Gear does not have default traits.
+If the total value of all traits and bonuses exceeds 5, the Gear is Overt.